udayarora902/la-fetch/readme.md

 # Task Assignee API

-A backend REST API for task management with **role-based access control (RBAC)**, built using **Node.js, Express, MongoDB, and JWT authentication**.
+A backend REST API for task management with **role-based access control (RBAC)**, built using **Node.js, Express, PostgreSQL, Prisma, and JWT authentication**.

-This project is intentionally designed to reflect **production-grade backend patterns** such as stateless authentication, strict authorization, and secure data handling.
+This project is designed to demonstrate **production-grade backend patterns** such as stateless authentication, strict authorization, secure data handling, and clear separation of responsibilities.

 ---